Facts about the WCC

 - The Award Ceremony is hosted yearly, typically in October or November, by a renowned university or academic institute.

-- The Ceremonies can be organized by issuing a proposal particularly in view of the top-ranking academic standards and research work in place, -like it is the case of City University-, or by initiative of one of our members, who would like to host the Ceremony at their own institution or by invitation from a university that is willing to host the event within the framework of an academic summit, conference or other major academic event.
+- The Ceremonies can be organized by issuing a proposal particularly in view of the top-ranking academic standards and research work in place, or by initiative of one of our members, who would like to host the Ceremony at their own institution or by invitation from a university that is willing to host the event within the framework of an academic summit, conference or other major academic event.

 - We have found our Award Ceremonies to be an excellent opportunity for bringing together top-level scientists, educators and researchers from around the world, while showcasing the outstanding achievements of the awardees and inspiring the new generation.